BiographyFact Check

 Why it didn’t last

-For a few months, Jordan was back in a tough spot.
-The media circus returned, and his legal team was facing a full-blown investigation.
-But this “second life” hit a brick wall as soon as it went back to the lower court.
+For a few months, Jordan was in trouble again.
+The news reporters came rushing back, and his lawyers had to get ready for a massive fight.
+But this second chance hit a wall as soon as it went back to the lower court.

-Even if the contract was legal, the reason for the contract was a mistake.
-Since DNA tests had already proven Jordan was not the father, his lawyers used a rule called “mutual mistake.”
-They argued that because both people made the deal thinking he was the father, the promise was void the moment the science proved otherwise.
+Why?
+Because even if the secret deal was legal, the whole reason for making it was wrong.
+Remember, the DNA test already proved Jordan wasn’t the father.
+Because of this, his lawyers used a rule called a “mutual mistake.”
+They argued that since both of them only made the deal because they really thought he was the dad, the contract broke the second science proved otherwise.

-By December 2007, the court officially slammed the door shut for the last time.
-They ruled that because the baby wasn’t his, Jordan didn’t have to pay a single cent of the $5 million.
+In December 2007, the court closed the case forever.
+They officially ruled that since the baby wasn’t his, Jordan didn’t owe her a single penny of that $5 million.

 The Final Verdict: Jordan’s $168 Million “Win”

-By 2006, the court finally killed the Karla Knafel saga.
-Judge Stuart E. Palmer ruled that Michael Jordan didn’t owe her a single cent of that $5 million payout.
+By 2006, the court finally ended the whole Karla Knafel story.
+A judge named Stuart E. Palmer ruled that Michael Jordan didn’t owe her one single penny of that $5 million.

 Karla Knafel Net Worth

-While some websites claim Karla Knafel is worth $100 million, her own testimony in a 2005 court case tells a different story.
-At the time, she was working as a hair stylist making about $750 a week ($39,000 a year) and living in a $403,000 home in Indiana.
-She even told the judge her house was “normal,” not a celebrity mansion.
+Some websites claim Karla Knafel is worth $100 million, but her own words in a 2005 court case tell a completely different story.
+At that time, she was working as a hair stylist.
+She made about $750 a week (which is $39,000 a year) and lived in a normal suburban house in Indiana, not a giant celebrity mansion.

-Most of her documented money came from two NBA players.
-Michael Jordan paid her $250,000 back in 1991, and a judge ordered Dale Davis to pay her $2,308 a week in child support for their son, Trayce.
-Today, she stays out of the news and lives a private life in the suburbs, far from the million-dollar rumors.
+Most of her proven money came from two places.
+First, Michael Jordan paid her $250,000 back in 1991.
+Second, a judge ordered another former NBA player to pay child support for their son.
+Today, she stays completely out of the news and just focuses on supporting her children and their careers.

 Karla’s Other Court Battles

-Karla wasn’t new to the courtroom when she took on Michael Jordan.
-Long before that scandal, she was already a regular in legal records for a series of personal fights:
+Karla was not new to the courtroom when she fought Michael Jordan.
+Long before that big news story, she was already in court records for a few different personal fights:

-• The $10,000 Nightclub Settlement: Karla sued a Los Angeles club, claiming she had been drugged in the restroom.
-The club chose to settle the case quickly for $10,000 rather than going through a long, public trial.
+• The $10,000 Nightclub Settlement: Karla sued a nightclub in Los Angeles, saying she had been drugged there.
+The club chose to pay her money quickly to end the case rather than going through a long, public trial.

-• The Plastic Surgeon Suit: In 1993, she filed a claim against her doctor for acting inappropriately during an exam.
-The surgeon denied the allegations, but the case ended when Karla accepted a $10,000 payout to drop the charges.
+• The Plastic Surgeon Suit: In 1993, she sued her doctor, saying he acted inappropriately.
+The doctor said he did nothing wrong, but the case ended when Karla accepted a cash payout to drop the charges.

 Frequently Asked Questions